 CAPS ADHD Protocol

-CAPS provides ADHD assessments only for students who have previously been evaluated and diagnosed with ADHD.
+If you are interested in an assessment or treatment of ADHD, please call CAPS at (650) 723-3785 and request the support of one of our CAPS clinicians.
+CAPS provides ADHD assessments only for students who have previously been evaluated and diagnosed with ADHD and are able to provide the documentation.
 Additional campus resources are available for students seeking evaluations for a new diagnosis of ADHD.

 The following information needs to be provided to CAPS before an ADHD evaluation is scheduled.
 The forms can be downloaded and filled out electronically.

-- Testing results or documentation of former evaluation/treatment.
-An outside evaluation, treatment summary and/or neuropsychiatric assessment from the referring clinician will facilitate your evaluation at CAPS.
+- A written report of your prior evaluation and/or neuropsychiatric assessment from the referring clinician is required for your evaluation at CAPS.
 However, alone it will not be considered diagnostic, even if the report contains a diagnosis of ADHD.
 The report should include previous treatment attempts and your current medication regimen.